 Embryologist Education Requirements and Career Info

-Embryologists study of the early growth of living organisms.
-These workers study the stages of animal and plant pregnancies in order to observe the development of unborn progeny.
-A bachelor's, master's or doctoral degree is needed to enter this field, depending on desired career position.
+Embryologists study the early growth of living organisms.
+These workers examine the stages of animal and plant pregnancies in order to observe the development of unborn progeny.
+At least a bachelor's degree is needed to enter this field, but graduate education is also available.

 Embryologist Education Requirements

 Students interested in entry-level embryology research assistant positions should obtain a Bachelor of Science in Embryology.
 Alternate fields of study include microbiology or biochemistry.
 A 4-year degree is the minimum level of education needed to work in the field.
 Master's and doctoral degree programs focusing on embryology are available; this is the desired education level for those looking to attain research positions.
 A minor in genetics is extremely beneficial for those entering this field.

 Embryology coursework at both the undergraduate and graduate levels is a mixture of classroom lectures and hands-on laboratory work.
 Primary courses focus on biomedical science, andrology, cell biology and clinical embryology.
 Other classes may cover ethics, genetics, cryopreservation and laboratory technology.
 Master's degree and doctorate programs emphasize the development of writing skills for scientific proposals and journal publications.
 Many courses involve learning about male and female fertility and infertility, allowing students to develop a clear understanding of the field.